AnastasiaML/Computational-Intelligence-And-Deep-Learning-Techniques-In-Developing-Intelligent-Agents-For-Games/README.md

 # Experiments

 The experiments done are presented in this section.
-The results of every algorithm in SpaceInvaders, Q*Bert and MsPacman is the following:
+The results of every algorithm in SpaceInvaders (upper left), Q*Bert (upper right) and MsPacman (lower left) is the following:

 ![spaceinvaders-reward](https://user-images.githubusercontent.com/37047286/229602602-25053544-f86f-4fee-bc42-933a9b34a208.png)
 ![qbert-reward](https://user-images.githubusercontent.com/37047286/229602707-b562ec4c-2b13-47fc-b851-0beafe8aa610.png)